Apples

 Discovery Excellent early dessert apple, crisp and juicy with a hint of strawberry.
 Reliable and has good disease resistance.
 E.3.
 MM106

 Golden Noble Large handsome round fruit.
 Pale green skin ripening to golden yellow.
 Occasional pink flush.
 Cream coloured flesh with high vitamin C content.
 Good sharp flavour needing little added sugar.
 Ideal for apple pies as it keeps some of its shape when cooked.
 Keeps well losing some of its sharpness such that it can be used as a dessert apple in the spring.
 E.C.
+M.S.
 MM106

 Kingston Black Somerset One of the best known vintage cider varieties, medium bittersharp.
 Somerset 19th century.
 Ci.3.
 M25